PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah stood with her mouth hanging open so long that the Wizard felt that he must clarify things for the simpler mind in the room.
 "Sandwiches, dear lady, I have brought you here to make me  sandwiches."

 "Supper?
 You think I'm making you dinner.
-I am NOT!" said Asarah with the fury of a woman who thought she wanted to be scorned, but then decided -- when primal fury reared its formidable head -- that hell's fury hath better run for cover.
+I am NOT!" said Asarah with the fury of a woman who thought she had wanted to be scorned, but had just changed her mind.
 "I AM NOT A SERVANT!"

 The Wizard looked at her for a moment.
 Then he gave her a smile that was anything but reassuring.